 - To aid vessel and facility response plan holders in evaluating OSROs

 - To facilitate the preparation and review of response plans

 By using this classification system, plan holders do not have to present detailed lists of response resources.
 Instead, they may cite an organization by its classification.

 The Coast Guard system classifies OSROs by Captain of the Port (COTP) Zones or Alternate Classification Cities (ACC).
 These ratings are based on the resources located within that area, and rating criteria found in the U.S. Coast Guard's OSRO guidelines.
 Classifications are based on the OSRO's rated removal capacity and response planning times within that geographic area.

 MSRC maintains its OSRO Classification consistent with our obligations under the MSRC Service Agreement throughout the MSRC Operational Area.
-This includes all coastal Captain of the Port Zones (excluding the Great Lakes and Alaska).
+This includes all coastal Captain of the Port Zones (excluding Alaska).
 Currently, MSRC meets the following planning requirements as demonstrated through the Coast Guard's Classification Program:

 - Maximum Most Probable Discharge (MM) in all coastal COTP zones

 - Worst Case Discharge (WCD 1, 2 & 3) in all coastal COTP zones